imhilla/imhilla/README.md

 ### 👋🏽  Hillary Kiptoo

- 🔭 I’m currently working on ... finding my footing in my first developer role
+ 🔭 I’m currently working on ...
+React, graphql, firebase cool apps

  ⚡ Fun fact: ...
 Everything is fun, if you are creative enough!